atomicojs/atomico/README.md

 ## JSX

-it is based on the definition of type, for example if an attribute is a function it will be registered as an event, in the opposite case as an attribute.
+The Atomico Jsx is based on the definition of type, for example if an attribute is a function it will be registered as an event, in the opposite case as an attribute.

 ```js
 import {h, Element} from "atomico";